luisnose/Data_project2/README.md

 * Nifi          --version 1.9.2
 * Google Cloud (Pub/Sub)

-## To follow this exercise, after creating the needed environment in linux, the first step is downloading the coding to you machines:
+## To follow this exercise, after creating the needed environment in linux, the first step is downloading the coding to your machine:

 We are going to use already provided ElasticStreaming Virtual Machine, but we need to configure it with a minimum of  6GB of RAM.